anarchivist/nyac-2014-presentation/presentation.md

 While DPLA was still in its planning phase, my colleagues found that our web forums and committees provided a forum for interested and motivated people to help out and give us feedback.
 </div>

-# Initial Reps
+# Meet the Reps

 ![<http://dp.la/info/get-involved/reps/community-reps-meet-the-reps/>](images/community-reps.png)

 <div role="note" class="note">
-Our first class of community reps was announced in January 2014.
+Our first class of community reps was announced in January 2014, and we admitted a second class of community reps in May 2014.
-We admitted approximately 100 people in the first class, and include representation from K-12 education, public libraries, state libraries, municipal archives, public history and museums, publishing, media, genealogy, and many areas of higher education.
+We admitted approximately 100 people in the each class, and the Reps include representation from K-12 education, public libraries, state libraries, municipal archives, public history and museums, publishing, media, genealogy, and many areas of higher education.
 Proposed activities by our initial class of reps include creating materials to leverage DPLA as a teaching and learning resource, hackathons and other events targeted at software developers, and outreach to rural public libraries.
 Community Reps are assigned a contact that is a full-time DPLA employee, to whom they can direct any questions, and are provided with basic training through a webinar.
 </div>

 ----------------

+# Where are Reps located?

 ![<http://dp.la/info/get-involved/reps/community-reps-meet-the-reps/>](images/community-reps-map.png)